tslenter/Remote_Syslog/README.md

 ## 28. How do i install Remote Syslog for Ubuntu 18.x?

 Before the Remote Syslog intallation run the “apt-add-repository multiverse” command.
 This repo is required to install Remote Syslog.

+# VERSION
+Remote Syslog has a stable version to use. (released on 15-02-2017).
+Feel free to test and install Remote Syslog.
+Remote Syslog is currently tested with 400 Cisco devices and had no problems saving or displaying syslog messages.

+## 29. Version and changes

+### 29.1 Latest version (stable):

+18-04-2018: Version 1.1.3.3: Sets the default live log (/var/log/remote_syslog/remote_syslog.log) rotation for 1 week or 100MB.
+(Remote Syslog already installed?
+Run “rsinstaller -d” to restore the remote syslog defaults.)

+Note 1: The upgrade bug can be resolved if you run “rsinstaller -a” twice.
+(Triggered when upgrading: installer does not load the extra installation file).
+Version 1.1.2a and lower.

+Note 2: The following legacy commands are removed: syslog_installer, remote_log and remote_livelog

+Note 3: Version 1.1.2 and higher is tested for Raspberry Pi.

+Note 4: The next major version removes support from Debian 8.x and Raspberry Pi O/S Jessie.

+### 29.2 Previous versions:

+13-04-2018: Version 1.1.3.2: Optimized GUI code and GUI response.
+Basic search bar (concept) added and an option to extent the MEM_LIMIT of PHP.
+Allows you to search a small live log file.
+100MB or less.
+If there is a larger live log file please consider to increase the rotation or filter some messages.

+05-03-2018:  Version 1.1.3.2 BETA: Optimized GUI code and GUI response.
+This is a concept version of Remote Syslog and no final product.
+Before you install the BETA version make sure you installed version 1.1.3 stable.
+This BETA is a upgrade of 1.1.3.

+02-01-2018:  Version 1.1.3.1 BETA: Added a search bar to the GUI.
+This is a concept version of Remote Syslog and no final product.
+Before you install the BETA version make sure you installed version 1.1.3 stable.
+This BETA is a upgrade of 1.1.3.

+18-09-2017: Version 1.1.3: Small update in GUI and CLI.
+Supported O/S changed to Debian 8.x / 9.x and Ubuntu 16.04 LTS.
+Raspberry Pi new O/S support Stretch. (stable)

+05-04-2017: Version 1.1.2a: Fixed upgrade binarie, added a option to send all local logging to the Remote Syslog file, fixed cosmetic bug. (stable)

+01-03-2017: Version 1.1.2: Added binaries for Debian and Ubuntu with 64-bit, 32-bit and ARM + OS select added. (stable)

+23-02-2017: Version 1.1.1: Added listener on TCP 514 + updated test CLI and GUI commands (stable)

+18-02-2017: Version 1.1: Added function to restore default configuration (CLI) + rsview can be run without root permissions (stable)

+15-02-2017: Version 1.0: Bug fix GUI + new CLI installer with update over internet + new CLI rsview and rsinstaller commands (stable)

+14-02-2017: BETA 1.0: Bug fix GUI + update installer + new CLI rsview command(removal remote_livelog and remote_log commands).

+13-02-2017: BETA 0.9: Bug fix GUI + update installer.

+11-02-2017: BETA 0.8: Fixed some bugs.

+10-02-2017: BETA 0.7: Fixed some bugs.
+(Not publicly available)

+08-02-2017: BETA 0.6: Changed GUI color / Added GUI buttons / Changed daily rotation to weekly / Fixed some bugs / Installer has a auto-detect upgrade/full setup.
+(Not publicly available)

+05-02-2017: BETA 0.5: BUG fix symlink + added per host archive.
+(Not publicly available)

+02-02-2017: BETA 0.4: Added GUI and archive button.
+(Not publicly available)

+28-01-2017: BETA 0.3: Early GUI with bugs.
+(Not publicly available)

+10-01-2017: BETA 0.2: Added color pattern to CLI.
+(Not publicly available)

+27-12-2016: BETA 0.1 First release, CLI only.
+(Not publicly available)

+15-12-2016: ALPHA 0.1 Concept bash version.
+(Not publicly available)